 - GroVia Stay Dry

 Though around before prefolds and something your great-great-grandmother may have used to diaper, flats are still popular.
 Similar in concept to a prefold, a flat is only one layer thick, much larger in size, and requires lots of folding and manipulating to get onto baby just right.
 There is a definite learning curve to flat diapering, but it has a very dedicated following because it is an effective and very affordable way to diaper.
 But from our point of view, if prefolds are old school, flats are a nostalgic throwback, and well on their way to becoming archaic.
-Modern cloth systems just offer so much better performance, and are so much easier to use, that the very small cost advantage of using flats is simply not worth it.
+Modern cloth systems just offer so much better performance and are so much easier to use, that the very small cost advantage of using flats is simply not worth it.
 We did not review flats in our testing round-up and do not consider them to be top contenders.

-A fitted diaper is an insert that has snap or velco-like closure sewn into it.
+A fitted diaper is an insert that has either a snap or velcro-like closure sewn into it.
 Rather than just placing the insert in a cover, and relying on the cover (or something like a Snappi) to hold it in place, a fitted insert can be secured to create a very snug and secure fit on baby.
 Typically, you will combine a fitted insert with a waterproof cover, just like you would with a prefold.
 The motivation to use a fitted diaper is to keep the absorbent insert more tightly in place.
 If you notice that other inserts are becoming bunched or are slipping out of place within the cover, then you might want to consider a fitted insert as a solution.
 But, from our point of view, the fitted diapers have been made obsolete by the better modern cloth systems.
 In fact, no fitted diapers made the cut for inclusion in our cloth review for detailed side-by-side comparison, and we frankly do not consider them to be top contenders.

 All-In-One (AIO) Diapers